Classify AI systems and generate compliance evidence in one guided flow.

 Multi-regulation mapping

-The same AI system can be assessed against EU AI Act, NIST AI RMF, and ISO 42001 from one record.
-Useful for multinationals operating under multiple regimes.
+Map the same system against EU AI Act, NIST AI RMF, and ISO 42001 from one record.

-Comply AI classifies all 14 in one sitting and produces a board-ready summary of obligations and gaps.
+Classify multiple systems in one sitting and generate a board-ready summary of obligations and gaps.

 Sphere in Numbers